Free guide to the top 20 L&D challenges and how to overcome them

 - The approach trains people on what they need to know to do well in their roles.
-It has a zero learning curve as it takes from the existing expertise, work practices, and culture and keeps pace with changing business opportunities and challenges.
+It has a zero learning curve as it takes from the existing expertise, work practices, and culture and keeps pace with changing business opportunities, and Learning and Development challenges.

 - You can align learning outcomes with your business growth and development.

 Challenge #4 – Missing alignment between training and business

-As technology alters and a rapidly changing business environment throws in new challenges, many companies flounder with some tremendous and costly e-learning L&D tools.
+As technology alters and a rapidly changing business environment throws in new Learning and Development challenges, many companies flounder with some tremendous and costly e-learning L&D tools.
 These could be off the shelf or from a third-party vendor that may not stand the uncertainties of time simply because it lacks upgrade and is not tailor-made to the specific business needs.

 The solution lies with your employees, as they are experts.
 They understand your business, challenges, and opportunities best.
 Tapping into their skills, experience, and knowledge can genuinely transform your business.

 Employee-generated Learning is a new-age learning strategy for L&D in corporations.
 It boasts a bottom-up approach, bringing value to all stakeholders and providing accountability and ownership to employees.
 The role of L&D, therefore, shifts from being a course creator to that of a facilitator or co-creator.
 L&D also maintains quality benchmarks and best training practices.

 This addresses the issue of stringent budgets and a small team.
 You will go a long way in aligning your training and business goals and ensuring learning outcomes if you incorporate Employee-generated Learning, appropriate authoring tools, and a suitable LMS or LXP is driven by AI.